14 Jan The evolution of casinos

 In 1845, the original creation of the Gaming Act legalised games of skill, made cheating a crime, and simplified the regulation of gambling houses, making them increasingly popular.

 The revised Gambling Act of 2005 was the first significant piece of legislation to regulate gambling since betting shops and off-track gambling was legalised in 1961.
-The 2005 Act created the Gambling Commission – a part of the UK government designated to regulating the department of culture, media and sport.
+The 2005 Act created the Gambling Commission – a part of the UK government designated to regulate the department of culture, media and sport.
+In more recent times legislation has tightened even further with players now needing to verify their age to even play free demo slots online.

 Casinos in the modern day